Frequently Asked Questions...

 Is there anything I need to do before my appointment?

-If you have been sent a text link to fill in a Consultation Form or Health Questionnaire, please make sure these have been filled in and submitted in good time.
+If you have been sent a text link to fill in a Consultation Form or Health Questionnaire, please fill this in.
+A link is sent as part of your text reminder the day before your appointment.

-Make sure the areas of treatment are clean & you are wearing suitable clothing for easy access.
+Make sure the areas of treatment are clean & you are wearing suitable clothing (I don't recommend wearing a white top due to possible pigment spills!)

 Permanent Makeup Treatments & Consultations: